gusgw/minimum_chips/README.md

 Royal Society of Chemistry invited me to review this work for their main chemical physics journal.

+### The dynamic surface tension of water

+The surface tension of water takes about one thousandth of a second after a fresh surface is made to reach its normal value.
+We explained this change in terms of the changing composition of a surface layer.
+This dynamic surface tension is critical in inkjet technologies, and our discoveries on the composition of the surface of a water droplet is important in atmospheric chemistry.

 ![hydroxide](oh_coordination.png)

 ### Hypervirials and diagrammatic expansions